Google engineering manager interview: the only post you'll need to read

 1. General cognitive ability.
 This is often referred to as "GCA" by Googlers.
 The company wants to hire smart engineers who can learn and adapt to new situations.
 Here your interviewer will try to understand how you solve hard problems and how you learn.
 For more information, take a look at our guide to the GCA interview.

 2. Role-related knowledge and experience.
 This is often referred to as "RRK" or "RRKE" internally.
-The company wants to make sure that you have the right experience, domain expertise and competencies for the position you're applying for.
+The company wants to make sure that you have the right experience, domain expertise, and competencies for the position you're applying for.
+For this role, that means proving you have strong technical acumen.
 For more information, take a look at our guide to the RRK interview.

 3. Leadership.
 Google looks for a particular type of leadership called “emergent leadership.”
 You'll typically be working in cross-functional teams at Google, and different team members are expected to step up and lead at different times in the lifecycle of a project when their skills are needed.
 More information in this guide to Google leadership questions.